leiradel/rio2d/README.md

 The easing functions used by the scripts were taken from [AHEasing](https://github.com/warrenm/AHEasing), its source code and also CivetWeb's source code are included here so there's no need to download them.

+## DJB2 hashes

+All subroutine identifiers are stored as DJB2 hashes to avoid allocating memory for strings.
+If you use the functions that take the subroutine name, rio2d will evaluate the DJB2 hash of the name on each call.
+To avoid that, pre-compute the hash and use them instead of subroutine names.
+There is a small command-line utility to calculate DJB2 hashes in the `etc` folder (compile with `gcc -O2 -o djb2 djb2.c` or a similar command).

+    $ djb2 --help
+    USAGE: djb2 [ --case ] [ --enum ] [ --prefix ] [ --cpp ] identifiers...

+    --case     Lists the hashes with case statements for use with a switch --enum     Lists identifiers and the hashes in a format to be used in an enum --prefix   Adds a 'k' prefix to the identifiers (when they're used) --cpp      Outputs C++-style comments instead of C ones where applicable

 ## Script syntax

 The *example* folder has a script which was used to test the game [Sky Defense](https://www.packtpub.com/game-development/cocos2d-x-example-beginners-guide).
 The script grammar is: